alexanderthclark/Stats1101/_sources/solutions.md

 :class: dropdown
 ```

 The SD is equal to 1 for all three lists.
 The SD doesn't change by duplicating the list or by shifting it.
-Neither duplicating for shifting the list would change the shape of the histogram either.
+Neither duplicating nor shifting the list would change the shape of the histogram either.

 Here is an [explainer video](https://www.youtube.com/watch?v=8eyg0meH5wo) for the math.